 Clinicians are concerned that treatment of rheumatoid arthritis (RA) with tumour necrosis factor alpha antagonists (TNFα biologics) may increase patients’ risk of melanoma compared with treatment with non-biologic disease-modifying antirheumatic drugs (nbDMARDS) [1].
 Whilst most early studies evaluating risk of melanoma in people with RA irrespective of type of treatment did not show an increased risk compared to the background population risk [2], treatment regimens have evolved in recent decades, and studies conducted more recently have reported higher risk of melanoma in RA patients than in the general population [3, 4].
 TNFα biologics were first introduced in 1998 [5] and registries have been established to examine biologic use and cancer risk [6] due to increased malignancy concerns.

 RA patients treated with TNFα biologic therapy experience profound immunomodulation [7] and thus may be at increased risk of melanoma, an immunogenic cancer, similar to solid organ transplant recipients or those with human immunodeficiency virus infection/acquired immunodeficiency syndrome (HIV/AIDS) [8, 9] with compromised immunity.
 A meta-analysis conducted in 2011, pooling the results of only two available studies, reported a combined estimate of the risk of melanoma in RA patients treated with TNFα biologics vs. biologics-naive patients of 1.79 (95% CI 0.92, 2.67) [6].
 A meta-analysis of melanoma risk in nbDMARD-treated RA patients compared with the general population reported a pooled Standardised Incidence Ratio (SIR) of 0.95 (95% CI 0.86, 1.04) (n=11 studies) [10].
-[11, 12]To date there has been no combined analysis of estimates of the risk of melanoma in RA patients treated with TNFα biologics compared with the general population, yet this is needed so that comparisons with other patient populations treated with TNFα biologics, such as inflammatory bowel disease patients [13] can be made.
+That meta-analysis specifically excluded patient populations known to be exposed to TNFα biologics [11, 12] and thus showed that RA patients treated with nbDMARDS are not at increased risk of melanoma compared with the general population.
+To date there has been no combined analysis of estimates of the risk of melanoma in RA patients treated with TNFα biologics compared with the general population, yet this is needed so that comparisons with other patient populations treated with TNFα biologics, such as inflammatory bowel disease patients [13] can be made.
 This systematic review and meta-analysis therefore aimed to synthesize the available evidence on the melanoma risk in RA patients treated with TNFα biologics compared with those treated with nbDMARDS.
 A secondary aim was to quantify the melanoma risk in TNFα biologics-treated RA patients compared with the general population.

 Methods